35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### Southwark demolish over 4,000 social rented homes

 Because [the figures reported to the Cabinet](<https://moderngov.southwark.gov.uk/documents/s121470/Appendix 1 Southwark Construction New homes programme scheme list.pdf>) take no account of numbers demolished we do not know how many new council homes are *‘additional’*, in line with the 2014 promise.
-We do know, though, from a [London Tenant Federation analysis](https://londontenants.org/publication/23000-social-rented-homes-were-demolished-in-london-over-the-last-ten-years-2012-2022/) that Southwark is second only to Enfield in the number of council homes that are being demolished.
+We do know, though, from a [London Tenant Federation analysis](https://londontenants.org/publication/23000-social-rented-homes-were-demolished-in-london-over-the-last-ten-years-2012-2022/) that Southwark is second only to Ealing in the number of council homes that are being demolished.

 The LTF found that Southwark Council has demolished [4,382 social rented-homes between 2012 and 2022](https://londontenants.org/wp-content/uploads/2022/12/Demolitions-London-2012-22-table.pdf).
 This is 19% of the 22,892 total number of social rent homes demolished in London over that decade.
 Nearly 70% of the total demolitions were in just seven boroughs, including Southwark.